JosuaCarl/RAMPT/statics/docs/index.rst

-.. mine2sirius documentation master file, created by sphinx-quickstart on Mon Sep 30 18:06:02 2024.
+..
+RAMPT documentation master file, created by sphinx-quickstart on Mon Sep 30 18:06:02 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-mine2sirius documentation
+RAMPT documentation
 =========================

-Welcome to mine2sirius's documentation!
+Welcome to RAMPT's documentation!
 =================================================================
-The aim of this project is to construct a integrated pipeline from conversion of prorietory formats to the networking, feature finding and annotation of novel metabolites.
+The aim of this project is to construct a integrated pipeline from conversion of proprietory formats to the feature finding, networking and annotation of novel metabolites.

 .. toctree::